msokolet/scrollystory-gen/README.md

 * For each step, write the name of the association image.
 * Run **`gen.py`**.
 * Your scrollystory will be outputted in the html folder.

+For a cool, full-fletched example, [check this out](https://www.michaelsokoletsky.com/posts/2022/02/blog-post-1/)!